Festivals in January 2022 Around the World

-Travel Begins at 40 rounds up the best festivals in January 2020 across the Globe, from the Cape Town Minstrel Festival to Up Helly Aa in the Shetlands, so wherever you are there is no reason to avoid celebrating in the first month of the decade.
+Travel Begins at 40 rounds up the best festivals in January 2022 across the Globe, from Benin to the Shetlands, so wherever you are there is no reason to avoid celebrating in the first month of the decade, albeit perhaps for this year in a virtual format.

 Cultural Festivals in Janauary